ChimeraX CircosContacts

 • transparency,

-• default vs ChimeraX-derived arc colors,
+• default vs ChimeraX-derived chromosome/contact colors,

 • chain order,